ben18mk/JCT_RE_Final_2023A/README.md

 # JCT Reverse Engineering Final Exam 2023A Solution
 JCT Exam Solution

+Note: The reversed code could be refactored.
+But the task was to write the code like the original program was coded.

 # Write-Up
 ## Objective
 1. Find what is missing which causes the error message and fix it.